rekalogika/rekalogika-docs/docs/analytics/05-value-resolver/05-property-path.md

 ## Getting the Alias of a Related Entity

-Some DQL functions expect the alias of a related entity to be passed as an argument, including the `INSTANCE OF` clause.
+Some DQL clauses expect the alias of a related entity to be passed as an argument, including the `INSTANCE OF` clause.
 You can use the `*` symbol to get the alias of a related entity: